Learn how to find and compare the best* currency exchange rates in our guide.

 Even among different branches of the same currency exchange provider you may find rates fluctuate.

-- Use your credit or debit cards rather than currency exchange kiosks: when making purchases or withdrawing money from an ATM in the foreign country, it is recommended to use your credit or debit card because it will eliminate the fees that would be charged by middlemen when exchanging your currency.
-You'll need to find out what your bank charges for foreign transactions first and remember there are some credit and debit cards which don't charge for these transactions.
-Another advantage is that you can use ATMs in most parts of the world and make your foreign transactions stress free.
+- Use your credit or debit cards rather than currency exchange kiosks: Using your credit or debit card to withdraw foreign cash from ATMs overseas will eliminate the fees that would be charged by middlemen when exchanging your currency.
+However, find out what your bank charges for foreign transactions first.
+The Citibank Plus Transaction Account and the Macquarie Platinum Transaction Account don't charge a fee for foreign transactions.

-- Avoid small currency exchange kiosks you see at airports or train stations: although such booths may be convenient, they charge very high fees.
+- Avoid small currency exchange kiosks you see at airports or train stations: Although these may be convenient, they charge very high fees.
 They take advantage of people's needs to exchange their currencies and charge highly for their convenience.
-If you do not see an ATM at the airport, it is recommended to go to a bank or post office to carry out an exchange and carry out a comparison before making an exchange.

-- Use non-bank exchange services: Services like that of OFX and TorFX offer competitive exchange rates and low margins, therefore giving you better value.
-If you're sending money overseas these companies charge typically lower fees than regular banks and also provide 24/7 support teams.
+- Use non-bank exchange services: Money transfer services like that of OFX and TorFX offer competitive exchange rates and low margins, therefore giving you better value.
+If you're sending money overseas these companies charge typically lower fees and better foreign exchange rates than regular banks and also provide 24/7 support teams.

 - Convert cash when rates are favourable: If you know you'll be travelling overseas in the near future and have your spending money ready, monitor rates and exchange your cash when rates are favourable to you.
 Carry out your conversion at an exchange provider which charges low fees and has a competitive rate and you'll benefit much more than on the spot conversions when you're overseas.